RockLib/RockLib.Logging/docs/LoggerFactory.md

+---
+sidebar_position: 5
+sidebar_label: 'Configure and use LoggerFactory'
+---

 # How to configure and use LoggerFactory

 Logger instances can be created and retrieved using the static `LoggerFactory` class.
 This class uses a `Microsoft.Extensions.Configuration.IConfiguration` that defines the loggers it can create.
 It has methods for creating logger instances, where a new logger is returned each time.
 It also has methods for getting a cached logger, where the same logger is returned each time.
 Loggers can be created/retrieved by name.
 If the name is not specified, the "default" (unnamed) logger is created/retrieved.